 Single trip travel insurance

 Single trip travel insurance insures you for one trip for a set period of time and can be a cheaper option than an annual policy if you are only planning on taking one or two breaks in a year.
 If you are likely to be away multiple times in a 12 month period, you may wish to consider annual trip cover.
-Some insurers will only cover your trip for a set amount of time, generally a maximum of 31 days however some insurers may cover you for up to 3 months.
+Some insurers will only cover your trip for a set amount of time, generally a maximum of 31 days however some insurers may cover you for up to 3 months or longer.

 Annual travel insurance